 Actually you are reading this article means you are interested on Tanker vessel’s operation.
 Either you have sailed or you are planning to sail on Tanker.

-I have seen so many sailors are avoiding Tanker vessel due to it’s dangerous cargo but to me, where is more dangerous cargo there is more safer environment.
-Actually, most of the accident is due to human error and very rare cases for the natural error.
+I have seen so many sailors are avoiding the Tanker vessel due to its dangerous cargo but to me, where more dangerous cargo there is more safer environment.
+Actually, most of the accident is due to human error and very rare cases for natural error.

 And professionally all the Tanker man is more vigilance than when they are in Dry ship, so less error at tanker leads less accident too.

-Cargo Calculations is the most vital operation of a Shipboard cargo Officer.
+Cargo Calculations is the most vital operation for a Shipboard cargo Officer.